 The accident temporarily closed Capital Avenue from Douglas to State Road 23, while Cleveland Road was shut down between Currant and Fir.

 If you have been injured in a car accident caused by speeding or another form of negligence, contact the experienced South Bend car accident attorneys at Pfeifer, Morgan & Stesiak today.

-We will review your claim at no cost, and if you are entitled to file a lawsuit, we will pursue the maximum compensation you deserve.
+A personal injury attorney from our firm will review your claim at no cost, and if you are entitled to file a lawsuit, we will pursue the maximum compensation you deserve.